Cannonball Baker Sea-to-Shining-Sea Memorial Trophy Dash: Michael A. Preston Memorial Four Ball Rally 1982–1984

 The 1983 Four Ball Rally got underway Friday, June 10.
 Fifty teams departed Boston, but only 38 crossed the San Diego finish line.
 Summer vacation traffic and the state police would challenge drivers for the second year in a row.
 Dirk Salz from West Germany and Farwell Perry From New York came in first with a record-breaking time of 36 hours and 10 minutes in a 1978 Porsche 911SC.
-Their elapsed time was 36 hours and 10 minutes and their average speed was 85.8 mph.
+Their average speed was 85.8 mph.
 They managed to get across the country with just one speeding ticket in Missouri.

 The second-place team, Scott Thomas and Steve White both from Oklahoma, drove a 1984 Corvette.
 Their elapsed time was 36 hours and 53 minutes at an average speed of 81.6 mph.

 Michael Begley and Bill Cooper came in third in a highly modified 1979 Mercedes 6.9 with 106-gallon fuel capacity.
 Begley was on the 1982 winning team.
 He and his new teammate brought plenty of driving experience.
 Cooper raced in the 24 Hours of Le Mans, the Daytona and Sebring endurance races as well as the Formula Atlantic and Formula Ford Series.
 Despite some significant setbacks the duo managed a finishing time of 37 hours and 4 minutes.
 Evading nearly two dozen Indiana State Police ate up considerable time.
 They finally managed to shake the troopers by hiding in a corn field, then continued taking secondary roads to elude the state police.
 Mechanical problems with the fuel system in New Mexico cost them plenty, too—2 hours and 18 minutes to be exact.
 Interestingly, an Arizona state trooper cut them a break.
-Clocked by instant-on radar, the trooper asked Begley "Do you know how fast he was going?"
+Clocked by instant-on radar, the trooper asked Begley "Do you know how fast you were going?"
 Begley says the officer seemed surprised when he answered, "about 170 mph".
 The trooper clarified saying, "It was actually 172 mph".
 For his honesty the officer cited Begley for 72 mph in a 55 mph zone.

-Coverage of the rally: NBC News reporter Roger Mudd's "Road Warriors" segment aired June 12, 1983, on the Nightly News.
+Coverage of the rally: NBC News reporter Douglas Kiker's "Road Runners" segment aired June 12, 1983, on the Nightly News.
 The Cleveland Plain Dealer wrote an extensive magazine article on September 18, 1983.
 The Argonaut of Manhattan Beach, California featured a cover story on June 23, 1983.
 The Indianapolis News article entitled "Cops Put Brakes On Road Racers" ran June 11, 1983.
 The Indianapolis Star also covered the race on June 11, 1983, with an article entitled "Sports Cars Cross State In Coast-to-Coast Race."